(Photo credit: Alex Kotliarskyi/Unsplash)

 - Is there a highly specialized, time-consuming task I/we do less frequently that could be offloaded to generative AI (e.g., web scraping or image enhancement)?

-- What is the barrier to entry for this new tool?
-How easy is it to learn?
+- What is the barrier to entry for this new tool and how easy is it to learn?

 READ MORE: Artificial intelligence set to reshape the employment landscape

 Formulate guidelines for your team.
 Read analyses from journalists and thought leaders about the ethical implications of generative AI and its impact on society.
 The prevailing view is that AI can exponentially widen the gap in power and inequality between those who have and those who don’t.
-I recommend following the Center for Humane Technology as they have a thorough understanding of the issue and its broader affects on society.
+But it also has the potential to invigorate the economy and productivity, and find new cures and treatments for disease.
+Take a balanced look and examine all sides.

 Philosophy and approach